jeog/TOSDataBridge/README.md

 4. Determine if your TOS platform runs under elevated privileges (does it ask for an admin password before starting?)

 5. Determine if you need to run under a custom Session.
-MOST USERS SHOULDN'T WORRY ABOUT THIS unless you plan to run on a non-desktop environment (i.e a cloud instance).
+MOST USERS SHOULDN'T WORRY ABOUT THIS unless they plan to run in a non-standard environment (e.g an EC2 instance).
 The tos-databridge-engine.exe[] binary needs to run in the same session as the ThinkOrSwim platform.

 6. Open a command shell with Admin Privileges (right-click on cmd.exe and click 'run as administrator').
 Navigate to the tos-databridge root directory and run the tosdb-setup.bat setup script with the info from steps #3, #4, and #5: